frix360/hashAlgorithm/README.md

 # Improvements to make

-- Beggining of the hash is not random enough, need to find a more optimised solution
 - Only 20 hard-coded ASCII characters supported for the hash, increase this amount

 # How to run?